 The fourth step is easy, but not always.
 I’ll get to this in a bit.
 These steps work for most toilets, but not pressure-assist models.
 If your toilet won’t stop running, here’s what you should do:

-4 Steps To Fixing Your Running Toilet.
+4 Steps To Fixing Your Running Toilet

-Step 1 – Check the fill tube.
+1. Check the fill tube

 If you find your toilet overflowing, don’t panic!
 The fill tube is a small flexible tube that runs from the fill valve to the toilet overflow tube.
 While the tank refills, this tube squirts enough water down the overflow tube to refill the bowl after a flush.
 The bowl won’t fill when the tube falls off or when the water stream misses the overflow tube.
 This leads to a wimpy flush, meaning that it won’t develop a strong siphon.

 Once you’ve reattached the fill tube and pushed it onto the fill valve, place it 1 inch over the overflow tube and watch the water stream down.
-Flush, and if everything is in order, you’ll see water go down the toilet overflow without a hitch!
+Flush, and if everything is in order, you’ll see the water go down the toilet overflow without a hitch!

-Step 2 – Adjust the Fill Height by Checking the Float
+2. Adjust the Fill Height by Checking the Float

 The adjustable float in the tank is what controls the water level.
 If it’s set too low, you’ll end up with a weak flush.
 If it’s set too high, water will spill into the overflow tube and won’t stop filling.
-Your toilet keeps running?
+Does your toilet keep running?
 We have just the solution to help you stop the madness.
 Next time, when you go to the toilet, take a moment and see if there’s a fill level mark on the back of your tank.
 If you can’t find it, measure out about one inch from the overflow tube and make a mark.

 If the water doesn’t reach and stop at that mark, you’ll need to adjust your toilet tank float.
 To do this, either raise or lower it until the water reaches and stops at the mark.
 Old toilets might need a little adjustment as well-just bend that brass rod connecting to your float ball until it’s in the right position.
 With newer toilets, you usually turn a screw or slide a clip along a rod.
 Flush the toilet after each adjustment and keep adjusting the float until the water shuts off at the proper level.

 We recommend that you use an inch or two of water to avoid the dreaded “critical level” issue.
 You can also adjust the height of the valve to give you more space for water.
-Sometimes, your toilet’s fill valve will get stuck, leaving water running until it floods your bathroom.
+Sometimes, your toilet’s fill valve will get stuck, leaving the water running until it floods your bathroom.
 This is because the valve is defective.
 To fix it, turn off the water supply to the tank.
 You can change out the valve in 15 minutes- no need to worry about matching old parts!

-Step 3 – Adjust the Flush Handle/Flapper Chain
+3. Adjust the Flush Handle/Flapper Chain

 Flapper chains that are too short or tangled will prevent the flapper from closing, which means water will continue to leak into the tank.
 The fill valve is forced to cycle on and off in order to keep the tank full.
 If you’re struggling to flush the toilet, it’s probably because it’s too long, which means the flapper is not opening wide enough.